mozilla-spidermonkey/jsparagus/js-quirks.md

 *   After `continue`, `break`, or `return`, a line break triggers ASI.

-    The relevant productions are all statements, and in each case there's an alternative production that ends immediately with a
+    The relevant productions are all statements, and in each case there’s an alternative production that ends immediately with a
     semicolon: `continue ;` `break ;` and `return ;`.

     Note that the alternative production is *not* restricted: e.g. a